aleksanderkornev/task_NW/README.md

 # task_NW

+The project was conducted as part of research experiments: data loading, preliminary strategy evaluation, spread analysis between exchanges, and full backtesting.
+The final strategy logic is contained in the last module.

 There are four files in this repository:

 - `_01_load_data.ipynb` - loads the data and saves it as NumPy arrays.